nocalhost/nocalhost.github.io/docs/guides/develop-service.md

 ### Development Container

-Nocalhost will replace the workload containers when entering DevMode by [development container](../config/config-dev-devcontainer).
-Nocalhost will loads the `container[*].dev` section from the Nocalhost configuration.
+Nocalhost will replace the workload containers when entering DevMode with [development container](../config/config-dev-devcontainer).
+Nocalhost will load the `container[*].dev` section from the Nocalhost configuration.

 #### Development Image

 Nocalhost needs to know which `development image` to use before entering DevMode.
-Nocalhost will use [`dev.image`](../config/config-dev#devimage) configuration or ask you to input the image name or URL.
+Nocalhost will use image defined in [`dev.image`](../config/config-dev#devimage) or ask you to input one.

-You can use the docker image provide by us or use any [custom image](../config/config-dev-devcontainer#advices-for-making-devimage) for `development image`.
+You can use the docker image provided by us or use any [custom image](../config/config-dev-devcontainer#advices-for-making-devimage) for `development image`.

 <figure className="img-frame">
   <img className="gif-img" src={useBaseUrl('/img/develop/vs-choose-image.jpg')} />